 - Diagnostic assessment.
-Use a pretest, or other activity to probe student's understanding of the topic as specified in planning the topic and start collecting assessment information to use to make a decision on levels for beginning instruction that matches student's abilities.
+Use the same activity or other as a pretest to probe the learner's understanding of the topic as specified in the intended learnings and start collecting assessment information to use to make a decision on what level to begin instruction that matches the learner's abilities.
 Level of understanding to begin.
 How, when, and what to assess and evaluate.

-- Use information from what is to be learned or taught, How, when, and what to assess and evaluate, and A level of understanding at which to begin to assess what students understand and verify the accuracy of a planned level of understanding at which to begin for each student.
+- Use information from what is to be learned or taught, how, when, and what to assess and evaluate, and a level of understanding at which to begin to assess what learners understand.
+And verify the accuracy of the planned level of understanding at which to begin.

 (Consider how all interactions affect the quality of the classroom atmosphere)

-- Use information from a variety of models or strategies to decide what might be successful to provide a sequence of opportunities for students to construct their learning for the topic and how to include appropriate support (scaffolding, optimal mismatch, formative assessment, ) from a procedure, syntax, or steps to take to facilitate understanding of the desired learnings (instruction), to facilitate all aspects desired for the topic.
+- Use information from a variety of procedures, syntx, and strategies to decide what might be successful to provide a sequence of opportunities for learners to construct their learning for the topic and how to include appropriate support (scaffolding, optimal mismatch, formative assessment, ) from a procedure, syntax, or steps to take to facilitate understanding of the desired learnings (instruction) with appropriate activities, to facilitate all aspects of the intended learnings.

 (Consider how all interactions affect the quality of the classroom atmosphere)

-- Implement the ending of a procedure, syntax, or steps to take to facilitate understanding of the desired learnings (instruction), with the purpose of not only assuring students have the ability to take their learning and apply it in the world outside the classroom and the self-efficacy to do so successfully, but are aware of what the practices and processes of the discipline they used for their learning is and they can be used for topics with similar perspectives.
-They should also review the attitudes, values, and habits of mind are associated with the success they had and how they will benefit them in future situations.
+- Implement the ending of a procedure, syntax, or steps to facilitate understanding of the desired intended learnings (instruction), with the purpose of not only assuring learners have the ability to take their learning and apply it in the world outside the classroom, but the self-efficacy to do so successfully.
+Also that they are aware of what the practices and processes of the discipline they used for their learning is and know how they can use if for other topics with similar perspectives.
+They should also review the attitudes, values, and habits of mind associated with the success they had and how they benefited them and could also benefit them in future situations.

 Some may believe a list of steps is the totality of a teaching model or syntax.
-However, if a syntax or teaching model only includes procedural information and activities, then the information described in all areas discussed may not contribute to the decision making.
+However, if a syntax or teaching model only includes procedural information and activities, then all the information and possibilities we have been describing may not contribute to the decision making.

 Information that may be missing can include:

-- How it fits with the students’ present level of development and understanding
+- How it fits with the learners’ present level of development and understanding.

-- Knowing how student achievement will be observed, assessed, and evaluated throughout the teaching sequence as they attain higher levels of understanding
+- Knowing how learner's achievement will be observed, assessed, and evaluated throughout the teaching sequence as they attain higher levels of understanding.

-- How to evaluate the effect of instruction on the fly to make adjustments based on student progress
+- How to evaluate the effect of instruction on the fly to make adjustments based on the learner's progress

-- How will the social and emotional needs of the students be met
+- How the social and emotional needs of the learners will be met.

 For instance.
 Assume the following ideas are selected: